-Second, Kusuma learned that

-systemic problems require systemic interventions.
-The appointment of Kusuma Volunteer Teachers provided the foundation for introducing Kusuma's innovative education programmes, such as the Secondary School Readiness Programme (SSRP), but such interventions are not sustainable over the long term.
+Second, Kusuma learned that systemic problems require systemic interventions.
+The appointment of Kusuma Volunteer Teachers provided the foundation for introducing Kusuma's innovative education programmes, such as the Secondary School Remedial Programme, but such interventions are not sustainable over the long term.
 Indeed, Kusuma's efforts to compensate for teacher vacancies by funding substitute teachers may have had the unintended effect of reducing the number of teacher appointments in Hardoi district.
 We learned, therefore, that effective school improvement programmes require schools to have a full complement of teachers in post.

 Third, while having teachers in post is an essential foundation for learning, it is not, in itself, sufficient for improving student outcomes.
 Teachers need to be present and engaged in the active use of effective teaching practices in the classroom.
 Achieving this also requires a systemic approach.
 Pre-service teacher training programmes are required that support creative classroom pedagogies of proven effectiveness.
 In-service training programmes could then reinforce, or update, teachers' subject knowledge and teaching expertise.
-Engaging government teachers in teacher professional development programmes requires buy-in at the school, district and State level, and needs to be brought into mainstream education provision.
+Engaging government teachers in teacher professional development programmes requires buy-in at the school, district and State level. and need to be brought into mainstream education provision.

 Fourth, we also learned that school leadership plays a critical role in obtaining the buy-in of teachers to learning about effective teaching methods and sustaining their use over time.
-Head Teachers had an important role to play in supporting, encouraging and managing teachers for the overall benefit of students.
-Each strand of Kusuma's interventions, including improvements to school facilities, training in school planning and governance, and teacher professional development programmes, relied for its effectiveness on skilled school leadership.
+Head Teachers had an important role to play in supporting, encouring and managing teachers for the overall benefit of students.
+Each strand of Kusuma's interventions, including improvements to school facilties, training in school planning and governance and teacher professional development programmes, relied for its effectiveness on skilled school leadership.
 Towards the end of the KSPI, Kusuma introduced a Head Teacher professional development programme and this approach to school improvement merits further development and attention by State education departments.

-Fifth, Kusuma took an evidencebased approach to programme implementation and development from the outset.
+Fifth, Kusuma took an evidence-based approach to programme implementation and development from the outset.
 Clarity of purpose and clear indicators for measuring progress enabled Kusuma to learn from achievements and challenges encountered along the way, and to allow programmes to evolve in response to evaluation evidence.
-This evidence base was also critical to establishing the credibility of Kusuma's programmes with State government partners.
-It also provided the information needed for State governments to take a calculated risk in deciding to scale-up Kusuma's remedial education programme which has the potential to improve secondary education in India, and beyond.
+This evidence base was also critical to establishing the credibility of Kusuma's programmes with State government partners and provided the basis for State governments to take a calculated risk in deciding to scale-up Kusuma's remedial education programme.